Coast Guard, DHS.

 1. The authority citation for part 100 continues to read as follows:End Amendment Part Start Amendment Part

-Coast Guard Patrol Commander.
-The Coast Guard Patrol Commander is a commissioned, warrant, or petty officer of the Coast Guard who has been designated by the Commander, Coast Guard Activities Baltimore.
+(b) Definitions.
+(1) Coast Guard Patrol Commander means a commissioned, warrant, or petty officer of the Coast Guard who has been designated by the Commander, Coast Guard Sector Baltimore.

 (2) The operator of any vessel in the regulated area shall: